 Artificial intelligence is a great tool that all customer-facing businesses should be taking advantage of.
 Having systems that can automatically answer customers will take the burden off your human call advisors.

 All too often customer service operatives deliver bad customer service because their hands are tied by company policy.
 Being tied tightly to restrictive protectionist customer service rules can often lead to good, valuable customers switching to the competition.

-Allow your team some flexibility to make a judgement call on a customers situation.
+Allow your team some flexibility to make a judgment call on a customer’s situation.
 Let them decide how to deal with problems in a way that retains the customer.